henrikwidlund/hostsparser/README.md

 dotnet HostsParser.dll
 ```

-The program creates a `hosts` file in the same directory.
+The program creates the `filter.txt` file in the same directory.

 ## Configuration
 You may adjust the configuration of the application by modifying the `appsettings.json` file.